JonathanTurnock/dcs-options-manager/README.md

 # dcs-options-manager
 Easy CLI tool to flip between different `options.lua`s in DCS World

-Useful for enabling and disabling VR easily.
+Useful for enabling and disabling VR easily among other things, i.e. a Screenshot config.

 ## Usage
 Inside the DCS config folder `%USERPROFILE%\Saved Games\DCS\Config` create a new subfolder, I use `.options`